dylancraven/blogdown_site/content/data.md

 ![Islands](/images/ElJiral_paisaje_b_w3.png)

-I collected a moderate amount of new data as part of my graduate research in Panama, but more recently have benefitted enormously from the generosity of others that share their data with me.
+I collected a moderate amount of new data as part of my graduate research in Panama, but more recently have benefitted enormously from the generosity of others.
 Inspired by [Open Traits](https://opentraits.org)) and [Will Pearse](http://pearselab.com/), I started to standardize my data and to make them open (via Figshare).